Everything You Should Know About New Mask Guidelines

-Wearing a mask, along with other practices like social distancing, helps to slow the spread of COVID-19.
+Wearing a face mask, along with other practices like social distancing, helps to slow the spread of COVID-19.
 Just as important as remembering your mask, though, is wearing it correctly and choosing an appropriate one.

 “If you’re constantly adjusting your masks because it’s slipping down your nose, it means that the masks don’t fit properly and don’t offer the same protection that a well-fitting mask would,” says Cristina Cicogna, M.D. an infectious disease specialist at Hackensack University Medical Center.
 “Take the time to find a suitable mask and adjust the ear straps or nose wire so that you’re doing the best you can to protect your health or the health of others in your community.”